top of page

 Are you a professional?

 If you are and you’re trying to find out more, maybe to help a patient with baffling symptoms, please know that you are very welcome here and we are happy to answer questions.
-This site hasn’t been looked after for a while but we are working hard now (July 2023) to bring it up to date with whatever research and news we can add in order to help you help us.
-Please understand that there is no “treatment” – although we do suggest some things that might help and also some definite don’ts (such as never give steroids or NSAIDs after floxing).
+Please understand that there is no quick solution, but we do suggest some things that might help and also some definite don’ts (such as never give steroids or NSAIDs after floxing).

 When we asked the MHRA why HCPs are not fully informed about the dangers, they replied that it was “up to each doctor’s professional training, along with their patient’s medical history, to determine the most appropriate treatment”.
-In other words, they know there is no treatment but they’re not going to tell you this.
+How doctors can determine the most approprate treatment when they don't know the dangers is unclear.

 In many cases the patient ends up either being gaslit or diagnosed with fibromyalgia – often with CFS on top.
-Please note that, despite what you have been told, fluoroquinolones do not “leave the body within three weeks” (more like years or perhaps never).
-Also, they can cause many more problems than the ruptured Achilles tendon which most doctors seem to know to look out for.* Some people are floored by just one tablet while others can take one or two courses (we’ve even heard of 30 courses) with no problems, until just one more tablet kicks everything off.
-Prescribing a fluoroquinolone, even to a patient you know has happily taken them before, is like playing Russian Roulette – there’s always a huge risk which increases frighteningly the more you prescribe.
+Please note that fluoroquinolones can cause many more problems than the ruptured Achilles tendon which most doctors seem to know to look out for.
+Some people are floored by just one tablet while others can take one or two courses (we’ve even heard of 30 courses) with no problems, until just one more tablet kicks everything off.
+Prescribing a fluoroquinolone, even to a patient you know has happily taken them before, is like playing Russian Roulette – there’s always a risk, which increases frighteningly the more you prescribe.

 Fluoroquinolone or Quinolone?

 The older quinolone antibiotics were withdrawn from use in Europe in 2019 (and were no longer used in the UK long before then).
-We originally used ‘Quinolone’ in this group’s title as a few floxies were affected by one of these but the only reason to keep the name now is because it’s part or our identity.
+We originally used ‘Quinolone’ in this group’s title as a few floxies were affected by one of these, but the only reason to keep the name now is because it’s part of our identity.

 What do we do?

 To this end we made submissions to the European Medicines Agency’s (EMA) review into fluoroquinolone side effects in 2018 and also took part in their associated Public Hearing.
-The findings of the review resulted in new restrictions and warnings were issued in 2019 that were, in our opinion, very weak.
-(See Links).
+The findings of the review resulted in new restrictions and warnings being issued in 2019 that were, in our opinion, very weak (see Links & Resources).

 Since Brexit, the UK agency, MHRA, are now looking themselves at the seriousness of fluoroquinolone side effects (hopefully this reflects the pressure we keep putting on them) and their own review is due to close shortly.
 Six of us have had video-meetings with both their review team and also the Commission for Human Medicines (CHM) to present our lived experiences.
 All members of the group were invited to share their experiences and to suggest how MHRA might minimise risks and increase awareness.